Links on Android Authority may earn us a commission. Learn more.

 So, Bluetooth doesn’t really impact the battery when left on but not in use.
 What about when you’re actively using Bluetooth on your phone?
 Well, our four-hour video playback test showcases a similar battery drain difference across all five devices.

-The comparison between Bluetooth off and on but not connected reveals an average of just 1.6% more battery drain over a four-hour period.
+The comparison between Bluetooth off and on but not connected reveals an average of just 1.6% more battery drain over four hours.
 That’s still very small but indicates more power drain than our earlier test.
-Likely because our devices are in constant use for a prolonged period of time, so the Bluetooth radios spend less time asleep.
+Likely because our devices are in constant use for a prolonged period of time, and the Bluetooth radios spend less time asleep.

 Extrapolated to a full charge cycle, watching video while leaving Bluetooth on but not connected increased power consumption by about 6.6% on average.
 That’s still pretty small, but not nothing.
 However, this constant video playback scenario is improbable in the real world.

 Interestingly, there’s quite a lot of variation between different smartphones.
 The Samsung Galaxy S20 Plus recorded the same result with Bluetooth on and off.
 Meanwhile, the Realme X3 Superzoom is the worst affected, clocking in an extra 4% battery drain over four hours.

 The reason for this discrepancy is likely down to smartphone hardware and software optimizations.
 The Galaxy S20 Plus’s Exynos and Huawei P40 Pro’s Kirin chips will use different radios to the other phones’ Snapdragon SoCs.
 Similarly, each Android software variant likely has various algorithms for Bluetooth wake-up and pairing scan intervals.
 No two devices will see the same amounts of battery drain, but results vary from zero to negligible in any case.